kplaube/yapeme/README.md

 DEFAULT_OG_IMAGE = "The og:image url"
 DISQUS_SITENAME = "Your Disqus sitename"
 FAVICON_URL = "The favicon url"
-FB_ADMINS = "Add your Facebook user id to check out insigths" FEED_ALL_RSS = "Relative URL to output the all-posts RSS feed" FEED_DOMAIN = "The domain prepended to feed URLs" GOOGLE_ANALYTICS = "Your GA ID"
+FACEBOOK_APP_ID = "Add your Facebook APP ID to check out insigths" FEED_ALL_RSS = "Relative URL to output the all-posts RSS feed" FEED_DOMAIN = "The domain prepended to feed URLs" GOOGLE_ANALYTICS = "Your GA ID"